IBMDeveloperNYC/Pi-Sense-HAT-Node-RED/README.md

 ![Sense HAT image](https://github.com/IBMDeveloperNYC/Pi-Sense-HAT-Node-RED/blob/master/SenseHat-NodeRED-flat.jpg)

 ## Introduction
-In this hands on workshop you will learn:
+In this hands on workshop you will learn 3 things:

-### The fundametals of Node-RED
+### (1) The fundametals of Node-RED

 <details><summary><strong>Learn More about Node-RED</strong></summary>